theyakka/cumulus/README.md

 ## Credits

-Without the [firebase-functions-interop](https://github.com/pulyaevskiy/firebase-functions-interop) library by [Anatoly Pulyaevskiy](https://github.com/pulyaevskiy) none of this would be possible.
+Again, without the [firebase-functions-interop](https://github.com/pulyaevskiy/firebase-functions-interop) library by [Anatoly Pulyaevskiy](https://github.com/pulyaevskiy) none of this would be possible.
 Go and star the project!

 Cumulus is sponsored, owned and maintained by [Yakka LLC](http://theyakka.com).
 Feel free to reach out with suggestions, ideas or to say hey.